 - and a factual and informative description of the candidate’s merits, specifically how the nominee meets the criteria for the award

-These documents (no more than 12 pages in total) should be sent to the chair of the Awards Committee (firstname.lastname@example.org).
-Nominations must be submitted by 15th of March of every year.
+These documents (no more than 12 pages in total) should be sent to the chair of the Awards Committee (Mark Ackerman, firstname.lastname@example.org).
+Nominations must be submitted by 15th of March every year.
 The Award is handed over at the ECSCW conference that year.

 The European Society for Socially Embedded Technologies (EUSSET, www.eusset.eu) is a networked organizational forum dedicated to the development of technological tools and infrastructures that incorporate a human-centered design perspective in computing.
 The members of EUSSET come from a variety of organizations and disciplines, but they share a passion for developing a range of more integrative, interdisciplinary approaches to the design, development and use of new technologies for work, home and play.

 The International Institute for Socio-Informatics (IISI, www.iisi.de) was founded to investigate into the design of computer applications in support of social systems.
 An interdisciplinary group of researchers works at the intersection of computer science, social science, learning science, and design.
 Taking into account current developments of the internet, multimedia and mobile computing, the main focus of IISI is on a user-oriented and sustainable design of information technology.